183 3rd Street,

 Sainte Genevieve, Missouri, 63670

-Sainte Genevieve Art Center & Museum – Where Historic Legacy Meets Living Creativity Nestled comfortably in the shadow of the historic Sainte Geneviève Catholic Church at 310 Merchant Street, the Sainte Genevieve Art Center & Museum occupies a place of quiet significance in both the physical and cultural landscape of Missouri’s oldest town.
+Sainte Genevieve Art Center & Museum – Historic Legacy Meets Living Creativity Nestled comfortably in the shadow of the historic Sainte Geneviève Catholic Church at 310 Merchant Street, the Sainte Genevieve Art Center & Museum occupies a place of quiet significance in both the physical and cultural landscape of Missouri’s oldest town.
 This isn’t just another small-town art gallery—it’s a vital institution that illuminates Ste.
 Genevieve’s surprisingly important role in American art heritage while serving as an active, thriving hub for contemporary creativity.
 A Building with Its Own Story The Art Center is housed in a stately Norman-Revival stone building that itself tells a story of community pride and celebration.
 Built in 1934 in preparation for the city’s bicentennial celebration, the structure reflects the civic confidence and architectural ambition of Depression-era America.
 The choice of Norman-Revival style—with its solid stone construction, arched openings, and medieval European echoes—was particularly fitting for a town celebrating its French colonial heritage.
 That this beautiful building now serves as home to the Art Center creates a perfect synergy: historic architecture preserving and presenting both historic and contemporary art.
-The stone walls that once marked a bicentennial milestone now safeguard the legacy of artists who Read more…
+The stone walls that once marked a bicentennial milestone now safeguard the legacy of artists who found Read more…

 : 11:00 am – 3:00 pm